 See page 125 of New Economics on the Forces of Destruction (destroying intrinsic motivation).
 The best motivation is internally generated.
 Also see pages 37-40 of Peter Scholtes‘ excellent book the Leader’s Handbook.

 I think many organizations could benefit from gain sharing/profit sharing plans.
 They generate a feeling of belonging and shared venture.

 I agree with this.
 I wonder what others think.

-More on Motivation from John Dowd
+More on Motivation [the broken link was removed] from John Dowd